- What consensus algorithms does Sawtooth support?

 Yes.
 With pluggable consensus, the idea is to have a meaningful set of consensus algorithms so the "best fit" can be applied to an application's use case.
 Raft is a recent addition--still being stabilized.
 Others are being planned.

 REMME.io has independently implemented Algorand Byzantine Agreement on Sawtooth.

 https://sawtooth.hyperledger.org/docs/raft/nightly/master/ To use, basically set sawtooth.consensus.algorithm to raft and sawtooth.consensus.raft.peers to a list of peer nodes (network public keys).

-Yes, it follows the original 1999 Castro and Liskov paper without modifications or optimizations.
+Yes, it follows the original 1999 Castro and Liskov paper with some modifications and optimizations.

 Yes--they are same same consensus algorithm.
-The difference is the PoET CFT also simulates the enclave module, allowing PoET to run on non-SGX hardware.
+The difference is the PoET CFT also simulates the enclave module, allowing PoET to run on non-Intel SGX hardware.